-Check your credit reports for free.
+Check your credit reports for free every week.
 Becoming aware of the information in your credit reports puts you in charge.

 The government-mandated AnnualCreditReport.com website gives you access to a free credit report from Experian, Equifax and Transunion once a week.